scandum/quadsort/README.md

 more likely to be orderly than disorderly this shift in probability will give an advantage.

-There is also an overall performance increase due to the elimination of wasteful swapping.
 In C the basic quad swap looks as following:
 ```c
     if (val[0] > val[1])
     {